Skip to Main Content

 The Williams Record

-Haley Zimmerman is a prospective English and math major from Seattle, Wash.
-She is a section editor for the features section.
-She previously served as a staff writer for the features section.
+Haley Zimmerman is an English and math major from Seattle, Wash.
+She is an executive editor-at-large.
+She previously served as editor-in-chief, executive editor for the news section, section editor features section and as a staff writer for the features section.

 Email: [email protected]